 In the years 1551-1554, the church in Czchów was temporarily in the hands of Lutherans.
 At that time, the parish priest was Franciszek Lismanini, provincial of the Franciscans, confessor to Queen Bona and leading Polish reformer.
 In the 18th century, a chapel was added to the chancel, and in 1841, due to the fear of collapsing, the tower was lowered.
 At the turn of the 19th and 20th centuries, the church was thoroughly renovated, at that time the neo-gothic west gable and the ridge turret were erected.

-To this day, the church has retained its original shape, covered only with early modern annexes from the north, though with numerous neo-Gothic architectural elements.
-In the presbytery, a Gothic baptismal font from 1506, in the shape of a chalice, with a later wooden cover and a Gothic wall tabernacle from the 14th century, have survived.
-Beetween the presbytery and the nave, there are two Renaissance tombstones, one of them with inscriptions in Old Polish, is considered the oldest known tombstone poem in Polish.
+The church has preserved to this day a Gothic body, covered with early modern annexes from the north, and covered with several neo-gothic architectural elements.
+One of them is the western gable placed on a lowered tower.
+The windows have also been widened, the crowning cornice has been renovated, and a massive south-west buttress has been added to the nave.
+In the chancel, a Gothic baptismal font from 1506, in the shape of a chalice, with a later wooden cover and a Gothic wall tabernacle from the 14th century, have survived.
+Beetween the chancel and the nave, there are two Renaissance tombstones, one of them with inscriptions in Old Polish, is considered the oldest known tombstone poem in Polish.
 The monument was probably made by the famous Milan sculptor Hieronim Canavesi in the mid-16th century.
 In 2011, a polychrome dating from around 1375 was discovered during restoration work.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.